RestNEXT/restnext/README.md

     /META-INF/security/*.xml
 ```

-Each folder (route / security) can contain as many JSON files you want, and the name of the JSON file can be any name you want.
+Each folder (route / security) can contain as many XML files you want, and the name of the XML file can be any name you want.

 routes.xml example: